NateEag/how-i-code/drafts/communication.rst

 Communication is extremely hard.

-I have derived a few guidelines which I have only ever regretted violating.
+I have derived a few guidelines I have found helpful.
+Every time I have violated them, I have regretted it.

 Some of them (like always telling the truth) I have held deeply since my teens, while others are the byproduct of painful discovery.